PostHog/superday-docs/docs/automate-feature-flags-with-posthog-mcp.md

 )}
 ```

-Now import `PostHogFeature` from `"posthog-js/react"` and wrap the button in a feature flag check:
+Now wrap the button in a feature flag check:

 ```jsx
 <PostHogFeature flag="mark-all-complete" match={true}>